Twitter DM API, Bots, Rate Limits & Errors (2026)

 Each message in the array contains: id, createdAt, senderId, recipientId, text, and recipient_username.

-This is a GetXAPI exclusive — most third-party Twitter APIs only offer DM sending.
+This is a GetXAPI exclusive, most third-party Twitter APIs only offer DM sending.
 GetXAPI lets you read your full DM inbox too.
+For the full list of endpoints across both read and write operations, see the GetXAPI best practices guide.

 How authentication works for DMs